 Judges evaluating exhibits should recognize individual differences and creativity, therefore using information in this document as a guide rather than a requirement.

 Model the garment or outfit constructed for the sewing project.
 Accessories may be purchased or selected from what you currently have.
+There is no junior class at state fair.

 Senior Categories (grades 8-12 suggested)